colinswan/bmi-calculator/README.md

 # Body Mass Index (BMI) Calculator

 This project, a Body Mass Index (BMI) calculator, was taken on as a challenge from Frontend Mentor.
-It was built to test HTML form skills, JS logic and layout design skills.
+It was built to test HTML form skills, JS logic, and layout design skills.
 The challenge was to create a BMI calculator that accurately represents the given design as closely as possible.

+You can view a live demo of the application [here](https://rococo-shortbread-8c82fb.netlify.app/).

 ## Table of Contents